 What is FakesRadar.org?

 FakesRadar.org is a startup helping users exposed to disinformation learn facts, share fact-checked data and stay informed and protected from fakes.

 What do you mean?

-We are developing a communication technology describing fakes and facts, placing them on the map and using gamification to deliver facts where fakes had been shared.
+We are developing a communication technology describing fakes and facts, and using gamification to deliver facts where fakes had been shared.

 Do you check facts?

 No, facts are checked and debunked by independent fact-checking projects.

 Is it secure?

 Yes.
 We do not gather user information.
 We also conduct independent security audit of every our new product.
 FakesRadar Chrome plugin was audited by the Radically Open Security.